 Florida has a relatively high number of serious motorcycle accidents.
 Between 2010 and 2020, Florida had the fourth-highest motorcycle fatality rate.
 The state also had the highest raw number of motorcycle fatalities, beating out Texas and California for the deadliest state in the country.

-New Port Richey, FL, has a fairly small population.
+New Port Richey, Florida, has a fairly small population.
 It does not experience heavy traffic for most of the day.
 And the city does not have an interstate freeway with fast speed limits running through it.
 Despite all of these favorable factors, motorcyclists in New Port Richey are much more likely to get into a crash than riders elsewhere in Florida.

 How Roman Austin Personal Injury Lawyers Can Help After a Motorcycle Accident in New Port Richey, FL